ConvertKit/cassandra_kit/README.md

 #### Counting ####

 Counting is not the same as in a RDB, as it can have a much longer runtime and can put unexpected load on your cluster.
-As a result Cequel does not support this feature.
+As a result CassandraKit does not support this feature.
 It is still possible to execute raw cql to get the counts, should you require this functionality.
 `MyModel.connection.execute('select count(*) from table_name;').first['count']`